thalesgibbon/data_challenge_santander/README.md

 ## To Do

- - Integração entre a inteligência criado com o dashboard.
+ - Integração entre a inteligência criado com o dashboard;
+ - Demais Market Places e sites relacionados.

 ## Licença